Lewis-Clark State College

 Some grants require a budget narrative (or justification) along with a line-item budget.
 The budget narrative provides a clear and concise explanation of the expenses (and in some cases revenues) listed on the line-item budget, and serves to provide in depth information that cannot be conveyed in either the budget or the proposal narrative.

 Indirect (F&A) cost recovery rate was negotiated with Department of Health and Human Services for 34% of direct costs effective 7/1/2012 thru 6/30/2018.
 When calculating indirect costs EXCLUDE:

 If you have any questions about what qualifies for indirect cost please contact us.

 Please refer to the Fringe Rate Summary when determining salary and fringe on your budget.
-For more information, please contact Trudy Alva, Budget Office Director.
+For more information, please contact Sue Hasbrouck, Budget Office Director.